tuist/tuist/tools/tuistbench/README.md

 - `--format`: The output format (`console` or `markdown`)
 - `--config`, `-c`: Path the configuration override json file.
     - `arguments`: The arguments to use when invoking the binary (eg. `[generate]`)
-    - `averageRuns`: The number of times to perform a measurement to obtain an average result
+    - `runs`: The number of times to perform a measurement (final results are the average of those runs)
     - `deltaThreshold`: The time interval threshold that measurements must exceed to be considered different (unit is `TimeInterval` /  `Double` seconds)

 `deltaThreshold` example: